 We created this list largely based on our own content creation and optimization process at seoClarity.
 You’ll notice that all the tips have been categorized into four categories: research, authority, optimization, and analysis.

-Think of this list as the “must-does” in order to bring something of value to your users and demonstrate your authority — it’s what you can do to one-up your content from that which already ranks on the SERP.
+Think of this list as the “must-do's” in order to bring something of value to your users and demonstrate your authority — it’s what you can do to one-up your content from that which already ranks on the SERP.